PRX/Porter/README.md

 `Tasks` is an array of individual operations the state machine should perform.
 Every member of the array should be an object with a `Type` property.
 Valid types are: `Inspect`, `Copy`, `Image`, `Transcode`, `Transcribe`.
 Tasks with invalid types are ignored.
 The other properties of any given task are determined by their type (see below).

 `Callbacks` is an array of endpoints to which callback messages about the job execution will be sent.
-Each endpoint object has a `Type` (supported types are `AWS/SNS`, `AWS/SQS`, and `HTTP`).
+Each endpoint object has a `Type` (supported types are `AWS/SNS`, `AWS/SQS`, `AWS/S3`, and `HTTP`).
 Different modes will have additional required properties. `HTTP` callbacks using methods like `POST` or `PUT` require a `Content-Type`.
 Possible values are `application/json` and `application/x-www-form-urlencoded`.

+`AWS/S3` callbacks require both the `BucketName` and `ObjectPrefix` properties.
+Each callback result will be written to S3 individually (i.e., one file for each task result, and one file for the job result).
+The object name will be one of the following:

+- `[ObjectPrefix][Execution ID]/job_received.json`
+- `[ObjectPrefix][Execution ID]/job_result.json`
+- `[ObjectPrefix][Execution ID]/task_result.[index].json`

+The `ObjectPrefix` property is required, but it can be an empty string, which will result in no prefix being added.
+An example of a prefix would be `porter_results/`, though the trailing slash is also not required.
+The `index` value in a task result's file name matches the index of that task from the original job (zero-based numbering).

 ### Callback Messages